Skip to contents

 edges

-A character string indicating how to pad x for edge detection.
+A character string indicating edge detection padding for x.

 "rev"

-(the default) Will pad x with the preceding 5% data in reverse sequence.
+Will pad x with the preceding 5% data in reverse sequence (the default).

 "rep1"